sergiohidalgo818/aec-for-rtxi/readme.md

+# Active Electrode Compensation (AEC) module for RTXI

+This module implemets the AEC method from Brette et al. (2008)

+- A RTXI module to inject white noise in the system is included and obtain the data necessary for the calibration process
+- The calibration is done in python, with a code also included.
+This calibration creates a kernel file
+- Finally, the AEC module can be used with the calculated kernel

+## How to use it

 ### Data for train
 - Using RTXI and our white noise module:
   - Insert white noise and read the voltage